First Advent: Where You Can Shop in Mallorca Today

 What to watch out for

 Opening hours can change at short notice.
 This is especially true for smaller shops and some supermarkets.
-When in doubt, call ahead or check the social media profiles of the respective branch.
+When in doubt, call ahead or check the social media profiles of the respective branch; official holiday closures are summarised in Immaculate Conception in Mallorca: A Quiet Holiday — and Where You Can Still Shop.
 Some shops are only open in the morning or close earlier than on weekdays.

 And one last tip: if you're looking for gifts, it's worth turning away from the big chains.
 In the side streets of Palma, along Carrer de Sant Miquel and in La Lonja, you will often find original shops with handmade items.
 A walk through these corners combines shopping with the real Palma feeling.